Migration

 .js

-template starts desktop application code in electron UI.pear-bridge
+file starts desktop application code in electron UI.

 API Migration